arman229/fastapi-Quartar3/fastapitiangolo/tutorialfastapi/README.md

 Header parameters (convert underscore) response model (But if we use the same model for another path operation, we could be sending our user's passwords to every client.)

+exotic(egzotik: غیر ملکی/اجنبی)

+# Module
+In Python, a file is simply a module.

+# Package
+In Python, if a folder contains a file named __init__.py(This file may or may not be empty), then that folder will behave as a package.
+Schema
+A "schema" is a definition or description of something.
+Not the code that implements it, but just an abstract description.

 A "path" is also commonly called an "endpoint" or a "route".
 "Path" here refers to the last part of the URL starting from the first /.